rurubound/arduino-shock-collar/README.txt

     each bit, so we don't have to worry about how long the inter-bit processing takes - we just wait the remaining time before starting the on pulse of the next bit.
-The actual device doesn't seem too fussy.
+The actual device doesn't seem too fuss, and real remote contollers seem to use slightly shorter bit times than these.
 (The receiver code allows for a lot of slop in the timings, mainly to allow for delays between samples.)

 [2] Smouldery's code had the key and power at 17 and 7 bits
     respectively.
 Experimentation showed that a 17th "key" bit is not used as part of the identity (i.e setting it to 1 or 0 did not